john-yuan/graphql-toolkit/packages/graphql/README.md

 Generate GraphQL query from JavaScript object.

 This module supports aliases, arguments, directives, enumerations, fragments and variables.
-You can [click here to try MyGQL online](https://mygqljs.github.io/playground/#graphql).

 > You can use the [`@mygql/codegen`](https://www.npmjs.com/package/@mygql/codegen) module to generate TypeScript code from your GraphQL introspection and use this module to generate the GraphQL query that to be sent to the server.

+To get started with MyGQL, [you can click here to read the documentation](https://github.com/john-yuan/MyGQL#readme).
+To try MyGQL online, [you can click here to visit our online playground](https://mygqljs.github.io/playground/).

 Table of contents: